M-Ahtisham/StarX/README.md

 2. Navigate to the project folder:
    `cd starx`

-3. Create a virtual environment:
+3. Create a virtual environment

    - On Windows:
       `python -m venv .venv`
    - On macOS/Linux:
       `python3 -m venv .venv`

 4. Activate the virtual environment: